spring-cloud/spring-cloud-dataflow/README.md

 3a\. push the admin application on Cloud Foundry, configure it (see below) and start it

-NOTE: You must use a unique name for your app that's not already used by someone else or your deployment will fail
+NOTE: You must use a unique name for your app; an app with the same name in the same organization will cause your deployment to fail

 ```
 cf push s-c-dataflow-admin --no-start -p spring-cloud-dataflow-admin/target/spring-cloud-dataflow-admin-1.0.0.BUILD-SNAPSHOT.jar
 cf bind-service s-c-dataflow-admin redis
 ```

 Now we can configure the app.
 This configuration is for Pivotal Web Services.
 You need to fill in {org}, {space}, {email} and {password} before running these commands.

+NOTE: Only set 'Skip SSL Validation' to true if you're running on a Cloud Foundry instance using self-signed certs (e.g. in development).
+Do not use for production.

 ```
 cf set-env s-c-dataflow-admin CLOUDFOUNDRY_API_ENDPOINT https://api.run.pivotal.io